hackclub/OnBoard/README.md

 Every student will receive up to $100 to cover PCB manufacturing costs, and join a community of buzzing, passionate individuals all eager to design circuitry.

+## Requirements
+Every design/submission needs to meet the following constraints to be approved:

+- Unique and open-source design
+- Must be orderable on JLCPCB (that includes a supported shipping address!)
+- Must be in high school[^1] and show proof of high school enrollment to submit

+[^1]: Home school still counts!

 ## Getting Started
 Head over to [`DIRECTIONS.md`](./DIRECTIONS.md) to get started!